 Subaru Outback manuals

-Subaru Outback: Driving with a trailer
+Subaru Outback (BR): Driving with a trailer

 ● You should allow for considerably more stopping distance when towing a trailer.
 Avoid sudden braking because it may result in skidding or jackknifing and loss of control.